Villa Life in the Arcetri

 During the Spring of 1915, after several months living at 27 Via dei Bardi, Loy moved back to Costa San Giorgio, staying initially at #52 next door to her still-rented home.
 Both #52 and #54 sit across the stone street from the Chiesa San Giorgio, a medieval church that once housed Giotto’s Madonna di San Giorgio alla Costa (1295-1300) (removed at some point and attributed definitively to Giotto only in 1939).

-Loy left Florence in October, 1916 to sail alone to New York City, where Frances Simpson Stevens helped her find an apartment and introduced her to the avant-garde circles important to her time there — beginning with the Arensbergs, the Provincetown Players, and Stieglitz’s 291 gallery, and expanding quickly to the Others crowd, imported Dada, and Greenwich Village feminism.
+Loy left Florence in October, 1916 to sail alone to New York City, where Francis Simpson Stevens helped her find an apartment and introduced her to the avant-garde circles important to her time there — beginning with the Arensbergs, the Provincetown Players, and Stieglitz’s 291 gallery, and expanding quickly to the Others crowd, imported Dada and Greenwich Village feminism.

 Loy’s engagement with the avant-garde began on the Costa San Giorgio, in #54 and #52. and evolved into a feminist en dehors garde in her writing from the Florence years.
 Visiting her Firenze homes brings to life the stones, windows, doors, and buildings she mapped in her emerging feminist poetics.